Museum Quality Giclee on Canvas. Photo and illustration by Frank Allnutt.

 Flat Giclées on Canvas

-Flat giclées on canvas are not mounted or framed, and are Priority Mailed rolled and shipped in sturdy USPS containers.
+Flat giclées on canvas are not mounted or framed.
+They are rolled and shipped in sturdy Priority Mail containers.
 Flats are ready for the customer to have stretched on wooden bars or board-mounted for framing.
 Sizes up to 12" x 18" have 2" white borders.
 Larger sizes have 2" borders on long sides and half-inch borders on the other two sides.
 Board-mounting is recommended.

 Ready to Hang Framed art has three holes ready for hanging.
 We recommend using the outer two holes.
 Simply hang them on well anchored screw or nails.
 Rock art, because of its heavier weight has one or two steel rings on nylon hangers that are attached to the rock's back with quarter-inch bolts and nuts secured in holes that run completely through the rocks.